quasarframework/quasar-ui-qscroller/demo/src/markdown/scroller.md

 QScroller
 ===

 > Please note, this is currently a very much work-in-progress (WIP).
-This component recently went through a very vigorous rewrite/refactor to improve on some issues.
+This component recently went through a very rigorous rewrite/refactor to improve on some issues.
 The documentation and examples will continuously be improved.

 ::: warning
 If you were using a previous version, please read the information below for converting to the new version, in particular the `view` property.
 This may be the only change you need to make (hopefully).
 If you used the property `hour24-format` the default is now 24 hour format.
 If you want 12 hour format, use the new `hour12` property.